 First-Year or Transfer Application?

-If you have been enrolled in university-level coursework during your service, you may consider applying to Dartmouth as aapplicant.
+If you have enrolled in university-level coursework either during your service or afterward, you may consider applying to Dartmouth as a transfer applicant.

 Please note that the Dartmouth faculty evaluates each individual course taken by every enrolling student before awarding credit; therefore, it can be difficult to predict how many courses taken at another college or university will count towards a Dartmouth degree.

 Veterans are supported academically through the Dean of the College Office.
-The Dean of Undergraduate Veterans, Anne Hudak, works to the support in enrolled and transfer undergraduate veterans’ academic, social, and community life at Dartmouth.
+The Dean of Undergraduate Veterans, Anne Hudak, works to support undergraduate veterans' academic, social, and community life at Dartmouth.
 Additionally, there are other groups ready to enhance your experience.

 Dartmouth Uniformed Service Alumni (DUSA)